TrigGuard

 POST /execute

-Request pre-execution evaluation for an irreversible action.
-TrigGuard returns PERMIT, DENY, or SILENCE; downstream execution proceeds only on PERMIT with a valid receipt.
+The future gateway will accept a pre-execution evaluation request for an irreversible action and return PERMIT, DENY, or SILENCE; downstream execution proceeds only on PERMIT with a valid receipt.

 POST https://api.trigguardai.com/execute